djeada/Stanford-Machine-Learning/slides/stanford_machine_learning_week_12.md

+## Support Vector Machines
+In this article, we explore how to use logistic regression cost functions to create support vector machine (SVM) cost functions.
+We start by introducing logistic regression cost functions and how they can be used to make predictions about data.
+Then, we show how the SVM cost functions are derived from the logistic regression cost functions by replacing the logistic regression terms with $cost_1(\theta^Tx)$ and $cost_0(\theta^Tx)$.
+We also explain how adjusting the value of C in the SVM cost function can impact the bias and variance of the resulting hypothesis, with larger values of C leading to higher variance and lower bias, and smaller values leading to lower variance and higher bias.
+Finally, we discuss the concept of large margin classification, which involves trying to find a hypothesis that separates the classes as widely as possible.

 ## An alternative view of logistic regression

 As previously stated, the logistic regression hypothesis is as follows:

 $$h_{\theta}(x) = \frac{1}{1+e^{-\theta^Tx}}$$

 We have an example in which $y = 1$.
 We expect that $h_{\theta}(x)$ is close to 1.